knpwrs/connect-static-transform/README.md

     http.createServer(app).listen(3000);

 This shows the basic usage. `st` acts as a factory which creates middleware for use in a Connect-like system.
 The above example will serve all files in `__dirname` matching `/.+\.txt/` in all uppercase letters.

+### Examples Directory
+#### Standard Examples
+By running `node examples/standardExample.js` you can access `http://localhost:3000/file.txt` which serves `examples/file.txt` in all uppercase or you can access `http://localhost:3000/file.css` which serves `examples/file.styl` compiled into compressed css.

+#### Middleware Factory Examples
+By running `node examples/factoriesExample.js` you can access `http://localhost:3000/css/file.css` which serves `examples/file.styl` compiled into compressed css or you can access `http://localhost:3000/js/file.js` which serves `examples/file.coffee` compiled into compressed JavaScript.
+See documentation below for examples on how to use the built-in middleware factories.

 ## Options
 `st` takes a single argument: an object containing all configuration options.